codeclimate/kafka/README.md

 consumer.start
 ```

-Note: the value for the `kafka_message_offset` identifies the message's offset
+Note: the value for the `MESSAGE_OFFSET_KEY` identifies the message's offset
 within the given topic and partition as `<topic>-<partition>-<offset>`.
 It can
 be used by consumers to tie created data to the message that lead to it and
 prevent duplicate processing.

 ## Configuration

-- `CC::Kafka.offset_key`

-  The key used when adding the message offset to yielded deserialized data.
-  Defaults to `"kafka_message_offset"`.

 - `CC::Kafka.offset_model`